 Banks in Pakistan are categorized as below:

-- SBP-Banking Services Corporation – It supports the regulator in performing functions related to currency management, credit management, interbank settlement system, public debt management, foreign exchange, and export refinancing, etc.
+- SBP-Banking Services Corporation – It supports the regulator in performing functions related to currency management, credit management, interbank settlement system, public debt management, foreign exchangeForeign ExchangeForeign exchange, or Forex, is trading one currency for values equivalent to another currency., export refinancing, etc.

-- Deposit Protection Corporation – It is responsible for ensuring protection to the depositors of member’s financial Institutions which are regulated by SBP.
-It defines the quantum of deposits to be paid in the unlikely event of failure of any member financial Institute which is regulated by SBP.
+- Deposit Protection Corporation – It is responsible for ensuring protection to the depositors of member’s Financial Institutions regulated by SBP.
+It defines the quantum of deposits to be paid in the unlikely event of failure of any member financial institute regulated by SBP.

 List of Top 6 Banks in Pakistan